imguru95/flow-log-parser/README.md

     # End Time
     # Action
     # Log Status
-    If some line doesn't contain all the above 14 entries, it will be skipped by my parser code.
+    If some line doesn't contain 14 or more field values, it will be skipped by my parser code.
 5. Outputs - Count of matches for each tag and count of matches for each port/protocol combination need to be CSV files without any blank line between any two consecutive lines.